snowplow/snowplow/4-storage/redshift-storage/README.md

 ## Copyright and license

-redshift-storage is copyright 2012 SnowPlow Analytics Ltd.
+redshift-storage is copyright 2012-2013 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.